 Let’s chat about reality and some of the ingredients:

 - I hate chopping veggies, what can I do?
-Check out the produce section of your store, they often sell prechopped fresh veggies.
+Check out the produce section of your store, and they often sell prechopped fresh vegetables.

 - What is Orzo?
 Orzo is a rice-shaped pasta that you can cook and serve in many of the same recipes that you would use rice such as soups, and Rice Pilaf recipes.